One-minute quiz

 Is there a free Odyssey translation?

-Yes.
-Samuel Butler's 1900 prose translation is in the public domain and free to read.
-It uses the Roman names — Ulysses for Odysseus, Minerva for Athena, Neptune for Poseidon.
-It is the complete text included in the $19 Home Pack, alongside a modern companion.
+Samuel Butler's prose translation reads like a novel and uses the Roman names — Ulysses for Odysseus, Minerva for Athena, Neptune for Poseidon.
+It is the complete text included in the Home Pack, alongside a modern companion guide, maps, and reading plans that keep the story clear from the first page.

 Do I need to read the Odyssey before the 2026 film?

-No — the film will stand on its own.
-But the poem is short enough to read first (about 10 to 14 hours), and knowing it changes what you watch: which episodes an adaptation keeps, and what its ending is allowed to mean.
+No — the film stands on its own.
+But the poem takes only about 10 to 14 hours, and knowing it changes what you watched: which episodes the adaptation kept, what it cut, and what its ending was allowed to mean.
+Reading it after the film works just as well — better, some say.

 Then read the whole poem, well.

-Whichever translation you choose, the Home Pack gives you the complete Odyssey(Butler’s public-domain text) as a designed PDF and EPUB, plus a modern companion — book openings, 120+ notes, a journey map, character cards, and 7- and 14-day reading plans — so the poem holds together on the first pass.
+Whichever translation you choose, the Home Pack gives you the complete Odyssey(Butler’s translation) as a designed PDF and EPUB, plus a modern companion — book openings, 120+ notes, a journey map, character cards, and a five-evening reading plan — so the poem holds together on the first pass.

 See what is inside the Home PackThe Odyssey Companionis an independent, unofficial reader’s companion to Homer’s Odyssey.
 Translation descriptions are neutral summaries; copyrighted translations are described, never reproduced.